a2 Pilot Awards

 What is the application timeline and process?

-The anticipated application cycle for the fourth annual a2 Pilot Awards will be as follows:
+The application cycle for the fifth annual a2 Pilot Awards will proceed as follows:

-4. AITCs will select finalists and notify all Round 2 applicants of results in mid-September 2024.
+4. AITCs will select finalists and notify all Round 2 applicants of results in mid-May 2025.
 With AITC guidance, finalists will then complete and submit formal grant application packets for NIA review.

-5. NIA formal award notification is expected in fall 2024.
+5. NIA formal award notification is expected in summer 2025.

-6. Projects are expected to begin in early 2025.
+6. Projects are expected to begin in fall 2025.

 Is an example of the application format available?

 Prospective applicants can view PDFs of the Round 1 and Round 2 applications in our Applicant Resources section.
 To begin a Round 1 application submission, please click the Apply button here.
-Round 1 applications for the fourth annual a2 Pilot Awards will be accepted from March 1, 2024, to April 30, 2024.
-Round 2 applications will be accepted (from invited applicants only) from June 14, 2024, to July 30, 2024.
+Round 1 applications for the fifth annual a2 Pilot Awards will be accepted from Dec.
+2, 2024, to Jan.
+15, 2025.
+Round 2 applications will be accepted (from invited applicants only) from Feb.
+19, 2025, to March 31, 2025.
 Applications must be submitted by 5 p.m.
 ET on the stated deadline.

 Does the applicant need to decide which of the three AITCs to apply to before submitting an application?

 Yes.
 Applicants must indicate their preferred AITC as part of their application submission and are strongly encouraged to research the AITCs and their resources to help determine the best fit.
-If the selected AITC does not wish to advance the application for further consideration, it may release the application to other AITCs for potential funding consideration.
+Typically, only the AITC to which a given application is submitted will consider that application for potential funding.
+In select cases, an AITC may release a meritorious application it does not wish to advance for review and potential funding consideration by other AITCs.

 Are applicants expected to contact the preferred AITC prior to the application submission?